goatgitter/modmanager/README.md

 The Mod also includes the mods below, which are extracted to the .minecraft\mods\manymods folder.
 These mods can be turned off from the Mod Menu screen using the ON/OFF switch.
 Mods can also be added and removed from the manymods configuration screen.
 Restarting the client is required to apply the changes.

+A confirmation screen will be displayed, giving the option to close the Minecraft Client.

 Any additional mods added to the .minecraft\mods\manymods folder will be automatically loaded when the game is started.

 * clear-skies : https://www.curseforge.com/minecraft/mc-mods/clear-skies : Apache License 2.0